Understanding The Different Types Of Hair Extensions

 If you’re new to hair extensions, you may have heard the words Clip In, Tape In, Wigs, or Sew In/Weaves thrown around without knowing what they mean and what the differences are between them.
-In this blog post, we’ll break down the different types of hair extensions and help clear up some confusion.
+In this blog post, we’ll break down what all these different types of hair extensions mean and help clear up some confusion.

 How Hair Extensions are Made

-Before we get into the different types of hair extension installation methods, the first thing you need to know about hair extensions is that they come in real human hair extensions and synthetic hair extensions.
+Before we get into the different types of hair extensions, the first thing you need to know about hair extensions is that they come in real human hair extensions and synthetic hair extensions.
 What’s the difference you might ask?
 Well, human hair is exactly what it sounds like.
 These extensions are made from actual human hair and are collected from a donor.
 Remy hair is human hair collected from a single hair donor, cut as a ponytail with the cuticles in the same direction.
 You can read more about Remy hair and what it is here!
-Endless Hair Extensions are made from 100% Remy human hair.
+All Endless Hair Extensions are made from 100% Remy Human hair.

 Synthetic hair is not human hair and is made out of various synthetic materials.
 These fibers are very fine and are manufactured to imitate real human hair.
 Although synthetic hair extensions are often times cheaper than Remy human hair extensions, they don’t last nearly as long and don’t feel like your own natural hair.